meg-griffin/connecticut-land-trust-trails/README.md

 # Connecticut Land Trust Trails

+### What is a land trust?
+A land trust is a nonprofit, community-based organization that acquires land for conservation purposes as well as for public benefit.
+The first land trust, The Trustees of Reservations, was formed in Massachusetts in 1891.
+There are currently over 130 land trusts in Connecticut.

+### What is a land trust trail?
+A land trust trail is a footpath maintained by a land trust for public use.
+They are generally for passive recreation such as walking, hiking, and wildlife viewing.
+Some locations may allow other activities such as bicycling, fishing, and cross-country skiing.
+Always check the land trust's rules beforehand.

 ##### Please note: the material contained in this site is provided for informational purposes only.
 Always check with the Land Trust or Organization for current trail closures, warnings and other advisories.
 Enjoy! 🥾

 ---